Eazlewing/point-and-click/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License?
+Or open source.
+Use it, change it, just credit me.
 ```